Cath272/ESP32BLE_Controller/readme.md

 ESP32BLE_Controller is a ESP32 based project that aimes to make an affortable controller.

 The project idea came around when i wanted to incorporate pcb design with a esp32 microcontroller.
-The controller uses the [ESP32 XINPUT library](https://github.com/Mystfit/ESP32-BLE-CompositeHID) and can be used on any Bluetooth device that can accept xinput devices.
+The controller uses the [ESP32-BLE-CompositeHID library](https://github.com/Mystfit/ESP32-BLE-CompositeHID) and can be used on any Bluetooth device that can accept xinput devices.

 ## General description